 One of my longest-standing research interests is in ear training pedagogy.
 Conventional wisdom says that the point of ear training class is not to train students’ ears in the classroom, exactly—everyone realizes that the majority of work must be done outside of class (though it’s hard to convince students that this is a good use of their limited time when ear training is a 1-credit-hour course)—rather the point is instead to give students methods for practicing.
 But what also takes up a large portion of class time is assessment.
 This assessment comes in the form of solo singing in front of their peers, and dictation tests.
 Both of these assessment activities are not ideal, as most pedagogues will admit.
 So then why do they persist?
-I think mostly practical reasons, involving who teaches ear training and what’s simplest to do in the classroom, which I don’t want to get into here.

 Although I’m not teaching ear training this semester, and I’m not currently in a position to try out any of this, I often fantasize about my ideal ear training set up, which would attempt to improve on the typical assessment tools.
 My own successful ear training journey had almost nothing to do with singing quizzes or dictation exams (though being compelled to learn moveable-do solfège in college undoubtedly was an improvement over my previous ad hoc methods, even if I was too stubborn to recognize this at the time).
 I learned mostly on my own, by learning to play songs by ear.

 In light of this, I would like to eliminate dictation tests in favor of transcription work.
 Transcription teaches many of the same skills as dictation: connecting sound with notation, and synthesizing pitch/rhythm/harmony relationships.
 Transcription has the advantage of affording more freedom to the student to manipulate the recording as they see fit.